phoenixframework/phoenix/guides/components.md

 end
 ```

-We declared the attributes we accept via the `attr/3` macro provided by `Phoenix.Component`, then we defined our `greet/1` function which returns the HEEx template.
+We declared the attributes we accept via the [`Phoenix.Component.attr/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#attr/3) macro, then we defined our `greet/1` function which returns the HEEx template.

 Next we need to update `show.html.heex`: